bogdan9898/flaskvel/docs/README.md

 Flaskvel(app, exception_class=MyCustomException, error_code=403)
 ```

-Now failed validation responses should have status code 403 and look like this:
+Now the failed validation responses should have HTTP status code 403 and look like this:

 ```json
 {
   "reasons": {